 James Fall & Pauline Kersten Poulsen Freestone

 James was born at sea near Boston May 5, 1840, to Thomas and Ann Fall Freestone.
 His family settled in Ohio on a 40 acre farm.
-There they were converted to the Mormon church in about 1851 and in 1852 started for Salt Lake.
+There they were converted to the Church of Jesus Christ of Latter-day Saints in about 1851 and in 1852 started for Salt Lake.
 It was about 1700 miles and young James drove sheep 1000 of those miles.
 The reached American Fork, Utah in September, 1853.

 James was a member of a pioneer band in Arizona, playing the snare drum.
 With his two wives he had nineteen children, seven with Pauline and twelve with Maria.
 He died April 2, 1917, in Safford, Arizona.
 Pauline died July 23, 1937, in Mesa and Maria died March 4, 1933, in Safford.